 Many people who are eventually diagnosed with asbestosis have a long history of attendances at the GP with repeat chest infections and breathlessness over many years .

-The GP will then send the sufferer for further investigations and tests at hospital.
-Initially this is usually a chest x- ray, which may show the asbestosis.
-The sufferer is then usually sent to be reviewed by a consultant in a local hospital’s chest clinic where the diagnosis is explained and the options of symptom control can be discussed.
+Often a GP will send the sufferer for further investigations and tests at hospital.
+Initially this is usually a chest x- ray which may show the asbestosis.
+It is then usual for the sufferer to be reviewed by a consultant in the chest clinic of a local hospital where the diagnosis is explained and the options of symptom control can be discussed.

-There are other chest conditions which have the same symptoms as asbestosis and are very similar.
-To assist the treating consultant it is important that you discuss your asbestos exposure with them so that this can be taken into account when they come to consider the diagnosis.
+There are other chest conditions which are very similar to asbestosis and present the same symptoms.
+To assist the treating consultant, it is important that asbestos exposure is discussed with them so this can be taken into account when they come to consider the diagnosis.